neo-ngd/NEO-Tutorial/smartContract/Development_set_up.md

 > Open Power Shell or command prompt (CMD), enter bin/Debug directory and input the following command (replace nep5.dll with your own project file):
 >
 > ```
-> neon nep5.dll --compatible
+> neon SmartContractDemo.dll --compatible
 > ```

-> The new `nep5.avm`  file and `nep5.abi.json`  file will overwrite the old files.
+> The new `SmartContractDemo.avm`  file and `SmartContractDemo.abi.json`  file will overwrite the old files.

 #### Deploy the contract